PayUMEA/payu-mea-magento2.3/README.md

-# PayU MEA Magento 2.3 extension #
+# PayU MEA Magento 2 extension #

-This guide details how to install the PayU MEA Magento v2.3 extension
+This guide details how to install the PayU MEA Magento v2 extension This plugin is also compatible with Magento v2.3

 ## Prerequisites
-* Magento 2.3 installed application
+* Magento 2 installed application
 * SSH access

 ## Dependencies